caltr98/IndyWorking/README.md

 ## Customer to Box
-Customer connects to box and if box is not empty(meeanign that ShippingAgent has done his job before) then Customer can present his proof to LockerBox, if proof is valid then LockerBox checks that it arrived in the timeframe where shipment is availabile to Customer.
+Customer connects to box and if box is not empty(meeanign that ShippingDeliverer has done his job before) then Customer can present his proof to LockerBox, if proof is valid then LockerBox checks that it arrived in the timeframe where shipment is availabile to Customer.

 ## Implementation Steps
-Steps are similar to those of ShippingAgent to Box,except for the check of opening time after providing the proof to LockerBox.
+Steps are similar to those of ShippingDeliverer to Box,except for the check of opening time after providing the proof to LockerBox.